tomwillfixit/blog/_posts/2017-09-04-efs-anywhere.md

 # Disclaimer

 This is my first blog post in a while so it may be a little rusty.

-ShipItCon has been and gone, now it's time for DockerCon.
+> “ShipItCon has been and gone, now it's time for DockerCon."

+― Me

 # Docker Plugins 101